FJRubio67/ShortCourseParamSurvival/README.md

 ##  Survival Analysis: Parametric Models

-The slides for Lecture I can be found at [Lecture I](https://drive.google.com/file/d/1TOTOyIgBMOmTmweqkLvARrYyONp88Hu7/view?usp=share_link).
+The slides for this lecture are `Lecture1.pdf`.
+Additional material can be found in the file `Hazard-Based regression models - Overview.pdf`.

 Tha aims of this lecture are: